bosonprotocol/BPIPs/content/BPIP-6.md

 - All [methods that create an offer](#ibosonofferhandler-and-ibosonorchestrationhandler) have a different input parameter, so old methods won't work anymore.
 - Need to investigate how existing collection data will be affected.

+## Implementation
-## ImplementationImplementation details are not known yet.
+Implementation details are not known yet.

 ## Copyright waiver & license
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).